What is Shock Absorbing Liquid (SALi) TechnologyTM ?

 t the University Registrar, t Manchester University Research Integrity Office, t Manchester University Institute for Science, Ethics and Innovation, t successive Vice-Chancellors, t the Manchester University senate, t the Government Minister for Science, t the EPSRC, t Universities UK, t The UK Research Integrity Office, t the trustees of the UKRIO t The UK Parliament Science & Technology Committee, t Trade & Industry Committee t The Department for Business, Innovation & Skills t The Charity Commission, t The Royal Society, t The Campaign for Science and Engineering t Sense about Science t The Council for the Defence of British Universities t the UK science media t Leeds University. t Science & Technology Committee Inquiry into graphene

-Its not just Bill’s SALi invention that has suffered during the long wasted years.
+Its not just Bill’s SALi and green energy inventions that have suffered during the long wasted years.
 Stress related health problems plus his financial difficulties mean that virtually all of his inventions described on this website have been adversely affected.

 Bill remains committed to playing his part in rebuilding Britain as a modern science based economy.
 He offers a number of suggestions incorporating what he has learned from hi dealings with Manchester University on the following web pages: